MartijnWisse/mirte_workshop/keyboard_control.md

 ```
 Instead of having to type this over and over again (even though arrow-up makes this easier), we will publish the message simply by pressing the key '1'.

-In the python code, the character 'q' is singled out for extra functionality.
+In the Python code, the character 'q' is singled out for extra functionality.
 We will do the same for the character '1'.
 After the lines

 ```python
 if key == 'q':